State Bank of India: History

 SBI has acquired local banks in rescues.
 The first was the Bank of Bihar (est. 1911), which SBI acquired in 1969, together with its 28 branches.
-The next year SBI acquired National Bank of Lahore (est. 1942), which had 24 branches.
+The next year, SBI acquired the National Bank of Lahore (est. 1942), which had 24 branches.
 Five years later, in 1975, SBI acquired Krishnaram Baldeo Bank, which had been established in 1916 in Gwalior State, under the patronage of Maharaja Madho Rao Scindia.
 The bank had been the Dukan Pichadi, a small moneylender, owned by the Maharaja.
-The new bank's first manager was Jall N. Broacha.
 In 1985, SBI acquired the Bank of Cochin in Kerala, which had 120 branches.
 SBI was the acquirer as its affiliate, the State Bank of Travancore, already had an extensive network in Kerala.

-National Institute of Design, Ahmedabad designed the SBI logo in 1971.
+In March 2001, SBI partnered with BNP Paribas to form a 76:24 joint venture life insurance company named SBI Life Insurance Company.

-There was, even before it actually happened, a proposal to merge all the associate banks into SBI to create a single very large bank and streamline operations.
+The proposal to merge all the associate banks into SBI to create a single very large bank and streamline operations started in the mid-2000s.

 The first step towards unification occurred on 13 August 2008 when State Bank of Saurashtra merged with SBI, reducing the number of associate state banks from seven to six.
 On 19 June 2009, the SBI board approved the absorption of State Bank of Indore, in which SBI held 98.3%.
-(Individuals who held the shares prior to its takeover by the government held the balance of 1.7%.)

 The acquisition of State Bank of Indore added 470 branches to SBI's existing network of branches.
-Also, following the acquisition, SBI's total assets approached 10 trillion.
-The total assets of SBI and the State Bank of Indore were 9,981,190 million as of March 2009.
-The process of merging of State Bank of Indore was completed by April 2010, and the SBIndore branches started functioning as SBI branches on 26 August 2010.
+The process of merging of State Bank of Indore was completed in 2010.

+In 2009, SBI and Macquarie Group established the Macquarie-SBI Infrastructure Fund to invest in infrastructure projects in India.
+In 2011, SBI and Oman's sovereign wealth fund SGRF launched a 50:50 joint venture private equity firm called the Oman India Joint Investment Fund.

-On 7 October 2013, Arundhati Bhattacharya became the first woman to be appointed Chairperson of the bank.
-Mrs. Bhattacharya received an extension of two years of service to merge into SBI the five remaining associate banks.
+On 7 October 2013, Arundhati Bhattacharya became the first woman to be appointed chairperson of the bank.

-Subsidiaries
+Under the Pradhan Mantri Jan Dhan Yojana of financial inclusion launched by Government in August 2014, SBI held 11,300 camps and opened over 30 lakh (3 million) accounts by September, which included 21 lakh (2.1 million) accounts in rural areas and 15.7 lakh (1.57 million) accounts in urban areas.

+In 2016, the board of SBI and the Union Cabinet cleared the proposal to merge the remaining five associate banks (State Bank of Bikaner and Jaipur, State Bank of Hyderabad, State Bank of Mysore, State Bank of Patiala, and State Bank of Travancore) and SBI's fully owned subsidiary Bharatiya Mahila Bank with SBI.
+The merger would see SBI entering the list of world's 50 largest banks by assets.
+The merger went into effect on 1 April 2017.

+In March 2020, as part of an RBI-directed rescue deal, the State Bank of India acquired a 48.2% stake in Yes Bank.
+As of 8 February 2024, the shareholding has decreased to 26.13%.

+On 16 August 2022, in an attempt to facilitate and support India's start-ups, SBI launched a dedicated branch for start-ups in Bengaluru.